 Inspirational Sales Quotes Are a Good Jump-Start

-The more we overcome our reluctance and take action, the more we realize just how often things can go well for us.--Caterina Rando
+The more we overcome our reluctance and take action, the more we realise just how often things can go well for us.--Caterina Rando

-You probably have your favorite motivational sales quotes.
+You probably have your favourite motivational sales quotes.
 Daily quotes can remind sales reps why they set goals, this helps in staying motivated and reaching company targets.
 The way to stay motivated in the sales process, however, is to teach sales reps to be engaged in reaching their own goals.
-(There’s that autonomyagain.)
+(There’s that autonomy again.)

 While it’s a good idea to use motivational sales quotes and to have a sales quote of the day to inspire your team, motivating sales teams also requires informed goal setting.
 The compensation and the passion isn’t enough unless your sales team has the tools to improve their skills.